Philadelphia Truck Accident Lawyers

 - Poorly designed or manufactured trucks.
 Any vehicle can come off the assembly line with unknown built-in hazards and new designs may later reveal flaws, even if the manufacturing process follows all specifications

 - Employer negligence.
 Trucking companies can also share in liability for accidents by setting deadlines that virtually force truck drivers to take shortcuts—from shortening their rest breaks to speeding.
 Extensive conversations between truck drivers and dispatch can lead to a dangerous level of driver distraction

 - Poor or dangerous road conditions.
 Roads suffering from negligent maintenance may be riddled with potholes, lack guardrails and median strips, and otherwise create hazards that lead to truck accidents.
 Liability for these conditions often rests with the government entities responsible for roadway safety.

 Each Philadelphia truck accident lawyer at Pennsylvania’s Galfand Berger looks at these and countless other potential issues to formulate effective cases on behalf of injured victims.

-If you seek legal counsel or representation after a trucking accident in Pennsylvania or New Jersey, our Philadelphia truck accident lawyers are happy to answer your questions and discuss concerns with you.
-You can call us toll free 1-800-222-USWA (8792) to schedule a consultation with one of our qualified Philadelphia trucking accident attorneys or complete a short form so a member of our firm can contact you.
+If you seek legal counsel or representation after a truck accident in Pennsylvania or New Jersey, our Philadelphia truck accident lawyers are happy to answer your questions and discuss concerns with you.
+You can call us toll free 1-800-222-USWA (8792) to schedule a consultation with one of our qualified Philadelphia truck accident attorneys or complete a short form so a member of our firm can contact you.
 There are no fees unless we recover money for you.